Expert Audiologist in Truro Cornwall | Hearing Aids & Hearing Tests

 The ear candling process may actually push earwax further into the ear canal, potentially leading to more hearing problems or complications with ear health.

 Even though some people claim this practice works, there's really no scientific proof that ear candling actually gets rid of earwax or has any health benefits.
-Research has found that ear candling doesn't create a strong enough suction to pull out the wax, so it's basically not doing anything.
+Research has found that ear candling doesn't create a strong enough micro suction to pull out the wax, so it's basically not doing anything.

 ear candling treatment